allenv0/AirPosture/README.md

     <img src="App-Assets/Air.gif" alt="demo" width="700" />
 </div>

-## README: How to Set Up and Run the Project on macOS
+How to Set Up and Run the Project on macOS

 1. **Install Homebrew (if not already installed):**